Traveling to Paris Alone is Always a Good

 Deciding how to get around the city maybe the harder decision to make.
 This was one of the things that stressed me out the most.
 I didn’t want to choose something that was going to be complicated but I also didn’t want to be restricted.
 I decided to use a sightseeing bus tour called Open Tour which run buses until 8pm in the Summer.
 They also have stops in all the major areas.
 But also doing this allowed me to do a bit more walking and explore many more of the hidden streets of Paris.
 This is the best way to see Paris.
 Seeing the streets that aren’t serviced by buses and the metro.
 Stumbling across restaurants and shops that aren’t crowded with tourists.

 These points won’t make or break your visit to Paris.
 But they are just little tips to help you understand the culture of Paris a bit better.
 And help you with your planning.
 So I hope you found them useful.
+If you still feel unsure about traveling somewhere alone have a read of my previous post Why we Should Learn to Take a Leap of Faith.

 See you next time